 1 / 25

-A) What is the purpose of the continue statement in loops?
+A) What is the output of the following code?

 2 / 25